YaroSpace/dev-tools.nvim/README.md

 ---@class Action
 ---@field title string - title of the action
 ---@field category string|nil - category of the action
----@field filter string|nil|fun(ctx: Ctx): boolean - function or pattern to match against buffer name
+---@field condition string|nil|fun(action: ActionCtx): boolean - function or pattern to match against buffer name
 ---@field filetype string[]|nil - filetype to limit the action to
----@field keymap string|nil - acton keymap (local to picker)
 ---@field fn fun(action: ActionCtx) - function to execute the action

 ---@type Actions